cloudmesh-community/book/chapters/cloud/datacenter.md

 ![](images/project-natick-phase1.png)

 **Figure:** The *Leona Philpot* prototype was deployed off the central coast of California on Aug.
 10, 2015.
-Source: [Microsoft](https://news.microsoft.com/features/microsoft-research-project-puts-cloud-in-ocean-for-the-first-time/)
+Source: [Microsoft](https://news.microsoft.com/features/microsoft-research-project-puts-cloud-in-ocean-for-the-first-time/) [@microsoft-first-datacenter]

 The phase 2 started in June 2018 and lasted for 90 days.
 Microsoft